EdRue1/CIS-3368-Project/README.md

 This is my final project I completed for my CIS 3368 Advanced Information Systems Development class.
-I worked on this completely by myself and is a project that allows usersto login and view the facilities, classrooms, teachers, and children that are a part of the school.
+I worked on this completely by myself and is a project that allows users to login and view the facilities, classrooms, teachers, and children that are a part of the school.